DonMiller9294/Book-Store-App-GUI/README.md

 This application i built is a fictional landing page ui bookstore app.
 The images used in this project are from pixabay.com.
-I also used react bootstrap to set up the carousels and navagation bar. -Don Miller
+I also used react bootstrap to set up the carousels and navagation bar.
+I built this Ui based on a mobile device(dimenson responsive 392x851), not a desktop. -Don Miller

 # Getting Started with Create React App